SentinalMax/Debate-Notes/README.md

 * Inductive reasoning - a logical process in which multiple premises, all believed true or found true most of the time, are combined to obtain a specific conclusion.
 * Deductive reasoning - a logical process in which a conclusion is based on the concordance of multiple premises that are generally assumed to be true.
 * Composition/Division Fallacy - The fallacy of composition consists in treating a distributed characteristic as if it were collective.
 It occurs when one makes the mistake of attributing to a group (or a whole) some characteristic that is true only of its individual members (or its parts), and then makes inferences based on that mistake.
+* Sunk-cost Fallacy - The phenomenon whereby a person is reluctant to abandon a strategy or course of action because they have invested heavily in it, even when it is clear that abandonment would be more beneficial.

 **Philosophy:**